Ahmad-Khaled-Zaid/reading-notes/Reading Notes/Code401/Read01.md

 y=x
 x=20
 ```
 x value is 20 but y value is still 10

+## Things I want to know more about
+1-I want to know more about the difference between a variable and a value.
+2-I want to know more about time complexity of algorithms.